STOP! Is that recipe actually Ayurvedic? + Checklist to make sure it is

 - Making food combinations that are recognized as having a negative impact on digestion—like fruit and milk, milk and fish or milk with salt.

 - Consuming food of inferior quality like stale food or food that has had all of its good qualities processed out of it.

 - Eating before the previous meal is digested or without actual hunger.

 - Eating foods that you are not accustomed to or dislike.

 What this means then is that intake of a food that increases doshas in the body by magnifying seasonal, climactic or inherent qualities is not recommended and that continued intake will stir up the doshas and cause problems.
 An example of this might be intake of a dry, sharp and pungent dish in a dry and arid land or season—like taking kale chips made with sharp and pungent spices in the dry heat of summer on a frequent basis or intake of cold and fatty ice cream in the cold and wet part of winter.

 Furthermore, if your digestion is weakened then intake of a heavy food is viruddha ahar and if you have strong, insistent digestive power then habitual intake of light and unsatisfying food is viruddha ahar.

-So, what this all means is that you must evaluate recipes and foods based upon what is appropriate to your inherent nature and to the land, season and time that you are in.
-The food also must be evaluated based upon your current state of digestive power, health and bowel function as well as whether your body is actually ready to eat and that the food you are considering is something you are accustomed too.
+So, what all this means is that you must evaluate recipes and foods based on what is appropriate to your inherent nature and to the land, season and time that you are in.
+Your food must also be evaluated based on your current state of digestive power, health and bowel function as well as whether your body is actually ready to eat and that the food you are considering is something you are accustomed to too.

-Eating this way will allow you to evaluate how food affects you and as you become in tune with eating seasonally and appropriately for the environment that you are in, you will naturally be eating Ayurvedically.
+Eating this way will allow you to evaluate how food affects you and as you learn to be in tune with eating seasonally and appropriately for the environment that you are in, you will naturally be eating Ayurvedically.